Krystian Getinger

-Krystian Getinger (born 29 August 1988) is a Polish professional footballer who plays as a left-back for Stal Mielec.
+Krystian Getinger (born 29 August 1988) is a Polish professional footballer who plays as a left-back for II liga club Stal Stalowa Wola.

 Career

 In 2007, Getinger signed for Polish top flight side Zagłębie Lubin after playing for Stal Mielec in the Polish fourth division.

-Before the second half of 2008–09, he returned to Polish fourth division club Stal Mielec.
+Before the second half of the 2008–09 season, he returned to Stal Mielec.

 In 2010, he signed for Stal Stalowa Wola in the Polish third division.

-In 2013, Getinger returned to Polish third division team Stal Mielec, helping them achieve promotion to the Polish top flight within 7 seasons.
+In 2013, Getinger re-joined Stal Mielec again, helping them achieve promotion to the Polish top flight within seven seasons.
+In total, Getinger made over 400 league appearances across 16 seasons for Stal, spending most of the 2010s and 2020s as the club's captain.
+In June 2025, it was announced his contract with Stal would not be extended.

+On 7 July 2025, Getinger returned to third division Stal Stalowa Wola.